learn-co-students/react-presentation-components-lab-noukod-000/README.md

 1. In the `components/DumberComponent.js` file, create a `DumberComponent` component.
 2. The component should be a "stateless functional" component.
 3. It should render a `<div>` to the page that contains the text: "I am just happy".
-4. It should receiving one property called `handleClick` that sends a message to the browser via the `alert` method.
+4. It should receive one property called `handleClick` that performs some sort of action in response to a click -- your choice!

 When you've finished this component, take a moment to compare it to the previous presentational component we wrote.
 See how much more stable it is?
 It has no ability